 The transparency wasn’t for everyone, he says.
 “Nobody’s able to hide from the accountability,” Litwiniuk explains.
 “That includes me.
 The entire leadership team holds ourselves accountable, as well.
 And when you have a culture like that — it scares away the people who want to hide and who don’t want that accountability in their lives.”

 However, those employees who understood the transformative power of radical accountability and transparency enjoyed a greater sense of purpose and ownership in their work.
-Litwiniuk says, “Great people love challenges, measurables and goals.”
+Litwiniuk says, “Great people love challenges, measurables, and goals.”

 In Five Dysfunctions, Patrick Lencioni writes, “Once we achieve clarity and buy-in, it is then that we have to hold each other accountable for what we sign up to do, for high standards of performance and behavior.
 And as simple as that sounds, most executives hate to do it, especially when it comes to a peer’s behavior.”

-The only solution to the accountability problem is an organizational commitment to transparency that applies equally all the way from the c-suite to the front line.
-Lower level employees are far more likely to buy in to a system of transparency when they see the leadership team practices what they preach.
+The only solution to the accountability problem is an organizational commitment to transparency that applies all the way equally from the c-suite to the front line.
+Lower-level employees are far more likely to buy into a system of transparency when they see the leadership team practices what they preach.

 Transparency will transform your culture

 Ray Dalio, founder of the world’s largest hedge fund Bridgewater Associates, thanks radical transparency for helping his company become a meritocracy where market-beating ideas flowed to the top.
 Transparency, Dalio says, “brings problems and weaknesses to the surface and allows people to see how they are dealt with, so it’s great for training people on how to deal with real problems.”
 Returning to dysfunction #1, transparency forces greater trust, as issues can no longer simply be ignored.
-Additionally, when more people are aware of company challenges, your widening the pool of potential solutions and solving problems faster.
+Additionally, when more people are aware of company challenges, you are widening the pool of potential solutions and solving problems faster.

-Trust, accountability, and a focus on results doesn’t just drive execution, it also changes the way employees relate to their work.
+Trust, accountability, and a focus on results don’t just drive execution, it also changes the way employees relate to their work.
 “Recognition and acknowledgement are what we crave as humans,” explains Business coach Neale Lewis.
 “That’s no different for employees.
 If you are able to allow employees to feel they are doing meaningful work and are ensuring you recognize the contributions they are making, then they are probably going to be massively more engaged than organizations that don’t do that.”

 In a world where 70% of employees are currently disengaged, the impact of this increased engagement can be massive.
-Accountability doesn’t just become about driving results, it actually drives employee happiness.
+Accountability doesn’t just become about driving results; it actually drives employee happiness.
 Transparency also fosters greater engagement.
 In an HBR engagement survey, employees overwhelmingly said they were most engaged when leadership gave frequent updates and openly shared company strategy.

 Litwiniuk gave his entire company visibility into company priorities and progress by putting his whole organization on Align.
-This full-scale roll-out, Litwiniuk say, “had a ton to do with our success on these goals because it meant everyone could see real-time data on the benchmarks at any moment throughout the year.”
+This full-scale roll-out, Litwiniuk says, “had a ton to do with our success on these goals because it meant everyone could see real-time data on the benchmarks at any moment throughout the year.”